 Understanding the difference can save your family thousands of dollars and months of waiting

-If you own a home in Stockton valued at $550,000+ or assets over $208,000: A living trust is essential.
-You'll save your family $28,000-$37,000+ in probate costs, 18-24 months of waiting, AND avoid multiple trips to the relocated Lodi courthouse.
+If you own a Stockton home near the $449,000 median (or any assets over $208,850): A living trust is essential.
+You'll save your family roughly $24,000 in statutory probate costs, a year or more of waiting, AND the burden of San Joaquin County probate.
 The $400-$500 investment now completely bypasses the court system.

 Complete trust document tailored to California law and your family's needs.
 Includes provisions for distribution, successor trustees, and beneficiary designations.